Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Army Stats and Trends

-- In Army's six games this season, it has three wins against the spread.
+- In Army's six games this year, it has three wins against the spread.

-- The Black Knights have been underdogs by 3 points or more two times this year and have covered the spread every time.
+- The Black Knights have always covered the spread this season when underdogs by 3 points or more.

-- Army's games this season have hit the over on three of six set point totals (50%).
+- Army's games this season have eclipsed the over/under three times in six opportunities (50%).

-- Army is 0-2 against the spread and 2-0 overall when the team picks up more than 411.2 yards.
+- In games that Army totals over 411.2 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Black Knights have turned the ball over four times, 10 fewer times than the Demon Deacons have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.